 If you frequently snore loudly, you may have a disorder known as sleep apnea.
 This is a serious disorder, as it affects the amount of sleep you get.
-It also affects the amount of oxygen your body gets during the night.
-This directly affects your health and quality of life.
+It also affects the amount of oxygen your body gets during the night, directly affecting your health and quality of life.

 These breathing pauses lead to abrupt reductions in blood oxygen saturation, with oxygen levels falling as much as 40 percent or more in severe cases.
 The brain responds to the lack of oxygen by alerting the body, causing a brief arousal from sleep that restores normal breathing.
-This pattern can occur hundreds of times in one night.
-The result is fragmented sleep that often produces an excessive level of daytime sleepiness.
+This pattern can occur hundreds of times in one night, resulting in fragmented sleep that often produces an excessive level of daytime sleepiness.

 Getting a Diagnosis

 To determine whether you have sleep apnea, your doctor will ask questions about your medical history.

 These factors increase the risk of sleep apnea:

 - Overweight or obesity (Body Mass Index of 25 and above)

 - Large neck sizes: 17 inches or more for men, 16 inches or more for women